alcyhk/gisc/README.md

 ## Description
 GISC is an instruction set architecture designed for the ***general-purpose quantum computer with machine learning***.
 Here is the proof of concept with a 8 bits GISC qpu.

-\* For the full-suite proof of concept with a classical computer.
-Please download the fpga bitstream and follow the instructions from the ***classical*** folder.

 ## Blueprint
 <img src="photos/blueprint.png" title="Blueprint">